VA Loan Assumption: How It Works (Fees, Eligibility, Entitlement)

 Who is eligible for a VA loan assumption?

-Eligible applicants who may apply for a VA loan assumption include veterans and active military members, reservists and the national guard, or a surviving spouse.
-Although rare, in some cases, civilians who meet the VA’s credit and mortgage payment requirements may qualify for VA home loan assumption.
-Note that these requirements may vary, so you’ll need to contact your Hawaii VA mortgage broker for more details if you have interest in this option.
+Eligible applicants who may be applying for a new mortgage or VA loan assumption include veterans and active military members, reservists and the National Guard, or a surviving spouse.
+Although rare, in some cases, civilians who meet the VA’s credit and mortgage payment requirements may qualify for a VA home loan assumption.
+Note that these requirements may vary, so you’ll need to contact your Hawaii VA mortgage broker for more details if you have an interest in this option.

 How to qualify for a VA loan assumption